manuelbomi/dbt-Databricks-Enterprise-Blueprint-Unity-Catalog-Data-Quality-and-Scalable-Architecture/README.md

 [![Databricks](https://img.shields.io/badge/Databricks-Unity%20Catalog-FF3621)](https://databricks.com/)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](CONTRIBUTING.md)

-A production-ready template for implementing dbt with Databricks Unity Catalog, featuring comprehensive data quality testing, documentation generation, and enterprise-grade architecture patterns.
+##### A production-ready template for implementing dbt with Databricks Unity Catalog, featuring comprehensive data quality testing, documentation generation, and enterprise-grade architecture patterns.

+##### This repository also provide inforgraphs (in miscellaneous) through which users can be able to implement dbt for their enterprise workflows from ground up.

 ##  Why This Template?